wigging/chemics/README.md

 # massfrac  0.613275  0.386725
 ```

-More examples are available in the [chemics-examples][] repository.
+More examples are available in the `examples` directory.

 ## Documentation

-Documentation for the Chemics package is available at [chemics.github.io](https://chemics.github.io).
+Documentation for the chemics package is available at [chemics.readthedocs.io](https://chemics.readthedocs.io).

 ## Contributing